 RELATED: The gut-brain axis

 Sometimes, stress is a result of internal conflict.
 There are situations where we must choose between doing what we know in our hearts to be right, and pleasing others or dishonoring our core values.
 We all have certain values that guide our lives, so take some time to remind yourself of which are the most important to you.
 One of the steps towards being stress free is resolving any tension or discrepancies between who you are and who you want to be.
 This is your opportunity to do just that and feel better.

-During these though times, try not to let stress and rising anxiety levels get in the way of your happiness.
-While we all experience stressful situations, there’s no reason to be overwhelmed by them, since we have multiple tools to strengthen our inner self and become stress free quickly.
-So, the next time you feel your anxiety levels rising, why not give a try to the suggestions a try? ●
+During these tough times, try not to let stress and rising anxiety levels get in the way of your happiness.
+While we all experience stressful situations, there’s no reason to be overwhelmed by them, since we have multiple tools to strengthen our inner-self and become stress-free quickly.
+So, the next time you feel your anxiety levels rising, give some of our suggestions a try. ●

 Main image: shutterstock/baranq